json-schema-org/understanding-json-schema/source/reference/generic.rst

 |draft7| ``$comment``

-The ``$comment`` keyword is strictly intended for adding comments to the JSON schema source.
+The ``$comment`` keyword is strictly intended for adding comments to a schema.
 Its value must always be a string.
-Unlike the annotations ``title``, ``description`` and ``examples``, JSON schema implementations aren't allowed to attach any meaning or behavior to it whatsoever, and may even strip them at any time.
-Therefore, they are useful for leaving notes to future editors of a JSON schema, (which is quite likely your future self), but should not be used to communicate to users of the schema.
+Unlike the annotations ``title``, ``description``, and ``examples``, JSON schema implementations aren't allowed to attach any meaning or behavior to it whatsoever, and may even strip them at any time.
+Therefore, they are useful for leaving notes to future editors of a JSON schema, but should not be used to communicate to users of the schema.

 .. index::
    single: enum